 What most ISPs claim is that throttling bandwidth during certain times of the day, allows them to decrease the congestion over their network.
-This in turn lowers the amount of data they have to process at a single time, saving them the need to buy more expensive and faster equipment to handle the boost in traffic and bandwidth demands.
+This, in turn, lowers the amount of data they have to process at a single time, saving them the need to buy more expensive and faster equipment to handle the boost in traffic and bandwidth demands.
 Yes, this may be true for many, but there is always a chance of misuse.

 For instance, some may purposely slow down internet speeds to save on their costs, which evidently results in the user suffering.
 While very controversial, some ISPs may also throttle bandwidth online when the traffic is incoming/outgoing from a particular website, such as Netflix.
-Since the movies/TV shows require the downloading of heavy amounts of data, ISPs may throttle speeds to reduce load.
+Since the movies/TV shows require the downloading of heavy amounts of data, ISPs may throttle speeds to reduce the load.

 Is ISP Throttling Legal?

 In countries where Net Neutrality laws are in place, bandwidth throttling imposed by ISPs is strictly forbidden, but even so, there are no specific rules that prevent ISPs from engaging in such activities.
 Most governments just demands monitoring and controlling of data, but this indirectly also gives them the ability to control speeds.